exakat/exakat/docs/Rules.rst

    <?php

    $file = fopen('/path/to/file.txt', 'r');
-   // when 'fopen() fails, the next loops is infinite
+   // when fopen() fails, the next loops is infinite
-   // 'fgets() will always return false, and while will always be true. while($line = fgets($file) != 'a') {
+   // fgets() will always return false, and while will always be true. while($line = fgets($file) != 'a') {
        doSomething();
    }